 Please note: While we make every effort to prepare all allergen-free menu items as safe as possible, we are a facility that uses allergens in other areas of our space, and no kitchen is guaranteed to be completely allergy-free.

-Note for Students with Severe Allergies: Please note that we cannot accommodate students with severe allergies, such as anaphylaxis, on our meal plan.
-If you have a severe allergy, you may live on-campus in a residence hall that has access to a kitchen so you may prepare your own meals.
+Note for Students with Severe Allergies: If you have a severe allergy, such as anaphylaxis, you qualify for meal plan exemption and may live on-campus in a residence hall that has access to a kitchen so you may prepare your own meals.
 Please note that no kitchen is guaranteed allergy-free, so you are eligible to live off-campus should you feel more comfortable in a more controlled environment.
 If you do choose to live on-campus, we recommend that you:

 - Bring your own pots/pans/cookware.
 Label them and keep them in your room.